K4I - Knowledge for Innovation

 Round 1 to Round 2

-This project follows on from the Round One work carried out by the TASk partnership.
-TASk identified the need to develop high-quality, cost-effective, web-based training materials and make them available to textile SMEs.
-The training was designed to enable the sector to be innovative in their working practices and use of technology in order to respond to new potential markets.
+This project follows on from the Round One work undertaken by the TASk DP.
+TASk identied the need to develop high quality cost-effective web-based training materials to be made available to textile SMEs.
+The training will enable the sector to be innovative in their working practices and use of technology in order to respond to new potential markets

 End-dates